diegorezm/resumemk/README.md

 # Resumemk

-This a simple golang CLI tool taht allows you to generate pdf files from markdown files.
+This a simple golang CLI tool that allows you to generate html files from markdown files.
 It also enables you to add your own custom css.

 ## Installation